 As we’ve discussed, eggs are very good for dogs, and even if they’ve sneakily had one in some way without your say so, the worst they stand to suffer from it is maybe a bit of a tummy ache for overindulging, and a sudden uptick of naughty calories.

 If you’re wondering what to do if a dog eats raw egg, or what to do if a dog eats eggshells, chances are your pet has taken advantage of a dropped raw egg that’s smashed on the floor and has begun to slurp it all up.

 Luckily, there’s little to fear here, but you should keep an eye on your dog, as they’re eating eggs in a way that’s nowhere near as healthy.

 For instance, egg shells recklessly swallowed might cut or wound a dog’s insides – and of course, the risk of salmonella in raw eggs has to be addressed too.

-Definitely get in touch with your vet if your dog begins to act lethargic or unwell, but for the most part there’s little reason to panic.
+Get in touch with your vet if your dog begins to act lethargic or unwell, but for the most part, there’s little reason to panic.

 There might be some upset tummies and funny smells from your pooch in the immediate future, but nothing threatening to their overall wellbeing.

 Overall, it’s best to treat eggs as an addition to your dog’s diet, rather than a core component of it.